peter-conalgo/freesurface/README.md

 business wins because they get a chance at more inovation and a more satisfied workforce.

 ### How can I help?
-Start making github issues with what ever your brain can come up with.
-Ideally we get some people who write code, to start making something that lets people who just want add their ideas do so in an intuitive way and with algorithms that maintain solid democracy.
+Start making github issues with what ever ideas your brain can come up with.
+You can also go a bit further and create a markdown file with your [idea](ideas).

+Ideally we get some people who write code, to start engineering [something](ideas/freesurface.md) that lets people add their ideas in an intuitive way and with algorithms that maintain solid democracy.
-At the same time it would also need topromote optimistic ideas that line up to whatever objective there may be at the time.
+At the same time it would also need to promote optimistic ideas that line up to whatever objective there may be at the time.
 A little bit of work to do there, but something like reddit is a pretty good model for it.